-Why can't I save to Box?
+Why can't I save or create a file in Box?

 Some folders provide restricted permissions.
 You cannot save to your All Views folder.
 Shared folders may have restricted permissions.

-For your work, create files and folders in your personal folder (UWF-yourLogin).
+For your work, create files and folders in your personal folder (uwf-yourLogin).

 How much storage do I have?